tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 ## Experimental Solution to Free Energy Minimization

-In the case of our 1D grid world we can write some code in order to minimize $G(X,\nu)$.
+In the case of our 1D-world we can write some code in order to minimize $G(X,\nu)$.
 Free energy becomes:

 $$ G(X,\nu) = q_0E_0 + q_1E_1 - \tau H(X)$$